Fan-iX/rsixel/README.md

 cat(sixel_sequence)
 ```

-You can use `imgcat` to preview images in R sessions directly.
+A helper function, `imgcat`, is provided to preview images in R sessions directly.

 ```r
 library(rsixel)